Kristof89Szabo/milestonetwothree/src/main/java/com/exam/micronaut/README.md

 If we want to change one of the property later on, and we don't want to rebuild a jar, we are able to override it:

 - Create an application.yml next to a jar.
-Run the jar it will grap the original yml and after it will notice the external yml.
+Run the jar it will grap the original yml, and after it will notice the external yml.
 - CLI argument can override application.yml -> key values